wix-playground/helm3diff/README.md

     cd helm3diff

 #### 0. Versions, versions...
-   Be very carefull with versions of software you are using, i did few tries and found out that this one is working.
+   Be very careful with versions of software you are using, i did few tries and found out that this one is working.

     helm2 version v2.16.1
     helm3 version v3.0.0